luca-morreale/nscript/README.md

 Issue:

+    ant clean prebuilt

+and you will get a nice `nscript-*.zip` file ready to ship, unpack, send &co.

+If you'd rather have your files installed in the top level folder, use:

     ant clean install

-in the terminal.
 The build process should last less than a minute (much less).

 Note for *nix lovers
 --------------------